ACID-Solutions/input-sanitizer/README.md

 ## Laravel users

-- Laravel 5.5+ uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
+- Laravel 5.5+ uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider and the Facade alias.
 If you don't use auto-discovery or if you use a Laravel 5.4- version, add the package service provider in the `register()` method from your `app/Providers/AppServiceProvider.php` :

 ```php